-RICHARD ENGEL: There are already reports of Taliban fighters taking young women, unmarried women as brides, forced brides.
+RICHARD ENGEL: There are already reports of Taliban fighters taking young women, unmarried women as brides, and forced brides.
 There have been reports of people going into homes.

 TALIBAN SPOKESMAN: This is propaganda from the old regime.
 We have no evidence of a single case.

-RICHARD ENGEL: This war started when Osama Bin Laden, the guest of the Taliban, organized 9/11 attacks.
+RICHARD ENGEL: This war started when Osama Bin Laden, the guest of the Taliban, organized the 9/11 attacks.
 Can you guarantee that this country will never again be a base for terrorism?

 TALIBAN SPOKESMAN: When Osama Bin Laden became an issue for the Americans he was in Afghanistan.
 Although there was no proof he was involved, now we have given promises that Afghan soil won’t be used against anyone.